RahulM518/Stress_Chronic/README.md

-# Stress_Chronic
+# Stress Chronic
-How to map stress parameters and relate it to different stress types
+How to map stress parameters and relate it to different stress types - acute, chronic, episodic acute and normal behaviours